+INSERT ...
 ON DUPLICATE KEY UPDATEon an

 NDBtable where the row to be inserted already existed and was locked by another transaction, the error message returned from the

 INSERTfollowing the timeout was Transaction already aborted instead of the expected Lock wait timeout exceeded.
 (Bug #14065831, Bug #65130)

 When using dynamic listening ports for accepting connections from API nodes, the port numbers were reported to the management server serially.
 This required a round trip for each API node, causing the time required for data nodes to connect to the management server to grow linearly with the number of API nodes.
 To correct this problem, each data node now reports all dynamic ports at once.
 (Bug #12593774)